Davidson Seamount 2006 Explorers

 Monterey Bay Aquarium Research Institute

-Lonny Lundsten received a B.S. in Marine & Coastal Ecology at California State University, Monterey Bay and is currently pursuing an M.S. at Moss Landing Marine Laboratories, where he is studying the biology of several seamounts off the coast of California.
-On this cruise he will be managing video data collection, utilizing MBARI's Video Annotation Reference System.
+Lonny Lundsten received a BS in marine and coastal ecology at California State University, Monterey Bay, and is currently pursuing an MS at Moss Landing Marine Laboratories, where he is studying the biology of several seamounts off the coast of California.
+On this cruise, he will be managing video data collection, utilizing the Monterey Bay Aquarium Research Institute (MBARI) video annotation reference system, or VARS.
 This system allows researchers to take digital notes that are keyed to the videotape of each date.
-Lonny and others will use this system to record and identify unique biological and geological features seen during each dive.
+Lundsten and others will use this system to record and identify unique biological and geological features seen during each dive.
 He will also help process biological samples collected during the cruise, preparing them for identification and further analysis by MBARI and NOAA scientists.

 George Matsumoto